noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 ![Keys sub-panel for DocumentDB](./assets/docdb-keys.png)

 You'll need the **URI** and the **PRIMARY KEY** for your _TestCLI's_ `settings.json` file, so copy those into there and you're now ready to store images and data into the cloud.

+## Exploring Cognitive Services and Image Processing Library ##

+When you open the `ImageProcessing.sln` solution, from either the `Starting` or `Finished` directory, you will find a UWP application (`TestApp`) that allows you to load your images and call the various cognitive services on them, then explore the results.
+It is useful for experimentation and exploration of your images.
+This app is built on top of the `ImageProcessingLibrary` project.

 ## Exploring DocumentDB ##